MicrosoftDocs/power-automate-docs/articles/glossary.md

  [What is Microsoft Dataverse?](/powerapps/maker/common-data-service/data-platform-intro)

 **Microsoft Dataverse for Teams**: A common cloud data platform for Microsoft Teams.
-Microsoft Dataverse for Teams enables everyone to quickly build and deploy apps and intelligent chatbots in Teams with Microsoft Power Apps and Microsoft Power Virtual Agents.
+Microsoft Dataverse for Teams enables everyone to quickly build and deploy apps and intelligent chatbots in Teams with Microsoft Power Apps and Microsoft Copilot Studio.

 **Multistep flows:** A multistep flow uses more than one action to accomplish a task.